 By this point in this series of articles and sermons on “Faith,” it should be apparent that true faith is not primarily subjective in nature.
 While emotion is a natural result, real faith, as taught in the New Testament, is not a feeling , a wild wish, unrealistic desire or hope , or simply blind belief .
 Faith, by definition, is based on “substance” and “evidence” (Heb.
 11:1 ), strong terms denoting a position reached as a result of examining facts and proof .

 What is the quickest way to become unfaithful?
 Jesus stated that our living faithfully “until death” is a condition upon which He will give us“the crown of life” ( Rev. 2:10 ).
 Faithfulness does not just happen.
 It requires determination, commitment and dedication.
 The apostle Paul described himself as having devoted his life to Christ ( Gal.
 2:20 ).
 He emphasized, “it is no longer I who live, but Christ lives in me;” .
 Later, he admonished, “ Set your mind on things above, not on things on the earth” ( Col. 3:1-2 ).
 A mindset focused on faithfulness is fundamental to living faithfully before God.

 Everybody wants to be happy.
-In fact, there may be more emphasis in our society right now than ever before on finding happiness .
-There’s a lot of focus on having a job you can be happy with.
+In fact, there may be more emphasis in our society right now than ever before onfinding happiness .
+There’s a lot of focus on finding a job that’ll make you happy.
 Some people move to different locations in the pursuit of happiness.
-Wives leave husbands and husbands leave wives because they’re just not happy.
+Wives leave their husbands, and husbands leave their wives, because they’re just not happy.
 Teenagers are committing suicide at a staggering rate because they’re unhappy.
 Happiness seems to be elusive to many people.
 But a profound question should be, “Where do you look for happiness?”

 Gary L. Hutchens